sier2/sier2-tutorial/docs/source/tutorials/tutorial_1.rst

 First we'll look at the ExternalInput class.
 There are two parameters, defined using the param library.
 How do we know which are inputs and which are outputs?
 Inputs start with in_, outputs start with out_.

-ExternalInput has two inputs, and two outputs: a text parameter containing text to be transformed, and a flag that changes the transformation.
+ExternalInput two outputs: a text parameter containing text to be transformed, and a flag that changes the transformation.

 .. code-block:: python